JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 #### Will

+Covers activities related to resisting fear, mental control/strength, spiritual control/strength, restrain impulse, resist being verbally/mentally/spiritually manipulated/attacked.

 Measures a character's mental and spiritual control/strength, exerted to do something or restrain impulses.

-This could be to do something gross but necessary, resist being verbally, mentally, or spiritually manipulated/attacked, resist being seduced or holding your cool in a scary situation.
-In a setting with supernatural elements, Will also affects your ability to force yourself to see what is actually beyond the mundane where the mind is generally most comfortable.
+Commonly used by Navy SEALs.

 ## Vocations